The shape of a bottle has a lot to say about a bottle's age and the

 the opposite, with over 14,000 example from North America and few others

-figural bottle in the form of Moses.
+figural bottle in the form of Moses, a barrel and a canteen.

 |